-Periop Mastery Program utilizes the latest scientific advancements in understanding how the human brain acquires, retains and recalls information at critical times.
-This technology has been adapted into the Periop Mastery Program to emphasize key objectives incorporating the AORN Perioperative Standards and Recommended Practices.
+To help the learner overcome knowledge gaps, the Periop Mastery Program provides educational resources for each module until mastery is achieved.
+The program utilizes the latest scientific advancements in understanding how the human brain acquires, retains and recalls information at critical times.

 Facility required annual training for high-risk and high or low-volume patient care issues such as moderate sedation/analgesia, patient positioning, malignant hyperthermia, and radiation safety.

 Provide current validation of continuing education and training requested by federal and state regulatory agencies and accreditation agencies such as the Joint Commission.

 On boarding/Travelers/Experienced Staff